IsaacIsrael/rails-car-list/README.md

 #### Comments

-My focus on this test was on to handle in a simple way different type of filters.
+My focus on this test was on delivering in a simple way different type of filters.
 For that I implemented mode Filterable that enable the model to use filter on any combination

-I also didnt implemented the size filter, because I dint have any idea what collumn represent it
+I also didnt implemented the size filter, because I dint have any idea what collumn represented it